 One cannot release completely untested software to the public, even for beta testing purposes.
 Unit, integration, performance, and load testing must be conducted, at the very least – though usually, the testing is far more extensive than that.

-These tests must be conducted in an environment that mimics real user conditions as closely as possible.
+- These tests must be conducted in a QA environment that mimics real user conditions as closely as possible.
 Test environments do precisely that and let QAs identify errors, incompatibilities, and other issues.

-When it comes to apps, an important feature to test is its compatibility with multiple devices and operating systems.
-In terms of websites, it must be compatible with numerous devices and browsers (both desktop and mobile).
+Regarding apps, an important feature to test is their compatibility with multiple devices and operating systems.
+In terms of websites, they must be compatible with numerous devices and browsers (both desktop and mobile).

-Now, given the enormous number of devices, Android, and iOS versions and browsers in existence, a test environment must ensure compatibility with multiple device-browser-OS combinations.
+Given the enormous number of devices, Android and iOS versions, and browsers, a test environment must ensure compatibility with multiple device-browser-OS combinations.

 In such cases, it is usually best to use real devices as the test environment.
 This is primarily because emulators and simulators do not offer all real device and browser features that software will have to work with.
 For example, an emulator does not allow testers to replicate low battery conditions or a weak network signal.
-Hence, there is no way to test an app in such non-optimal conditions.
-However, the app must perform well especially in such situations to provide high standards of user experience.
+Hence, there is no way to test an app in non-optimal conditions.
+However, the app must perform well to provide high user experience standards, especially in such situations.

 Remember that emulators and simulators cannot provide real-world conditions for comprehensive software tests.
-Without real devices, it is not possible to monitor how a website or app fares in line with geolocation testing, short battery life, incoming calls, and multiple other features.
+Without real devices, it is impossible to monitor how a website or app fares in line with geolocation testing, short battery life, incoming calls, and multiple other features.

 Run manual and automated tests on real browsers and devices.
-Start running tests on 2000+ real browsers and devices on BrowserStack’s real device cloud.
-Run parallel tests on a Cloud Selenium Grid to get faster results without compromising on accuracy.
-Detect bugs before users do by testing software in real user conditions with BrowserStack.
+Start running tests on 3000+ real browsers and devices on BrowserStack’s real device cloud.

 Elements of the Test Environment

-Each test environment is set up with a combination of the following elements:
+Each test environment or QA Environment is set up with a combination of the following elements:

 - The software to be tested